-Processes in Dexda, manual or automatic, involve a set of actions to accomplish a goal.
+Processes in LM Dexda, manual or automatic, involve a set of actions with the purpose to accomplish a specific goal.
 The processes are controlled by rules, where each rule is associated with an action group.
 An action group is a sequence of individual actions that are executed in order.
 An example of an action group is “Close Alert” which contains action steps to close and update an alert when configured conditions are met.

 Viewing Action Groups

 Select Actions in the navigation bar to open the Action Groups page.
 This lists action groups configured in your LM Dexda portal.

 You can do the following to explore action groups:

 - Select Filter to the right to filter the action groups in the list, for example by type.